 The above are the first listed reviews.

-- There’s a lot of mention of the tips being common sense – Pain point for individuals is seeing similar, obvious information regurgitated across the web
+- There’s a lot of mention of the tips being common sense.
+(A pain point for individuals is seeing similar, obvious information regurgitated across the web.)

-- Couple of mentions of the term step-by-step – People want you to spell out the exact actions for them
+- There are a couple of mentions of the term step-by-step.
+(People want you to spell out the exact actions for them.)

-- Lot’s of mentions of search sites people were unaware of – People don’t know where to go to compare flights
+- There are a lot of mentions of search sites people were unaware of.
+(People don’t know where to go to compare flights.)

-Go through as many reviews of related products as you can to really find what it is your users find valuable about the information being provided.
+Go through as many reviews of related products as you can to really find what it is your target audience finds valuable about the information provided.

-Strip the reviews of key points, problems solved and of course the language they like to use.
+Mine the reviews for key points, problems solved, and, of course, the language they like to use.

 Forums and Comment Sites